SMS Comet (1860)

-SMS Comet was a of the Prussian Navy (later the Imperial German Navy) that was launched in 1860.
-A small vessel, armed with only three light guns, Comet served during the Second Schleswig War of 1864 and the Franco-Prussian War of 1870-1871, part of the conflicts that unified Germany.
+SMS Comet was a steam gunboat of the Prussian Navy (later the Imperial German Navy) that was launched in 1860.
+The ship was ordered as part of a program to strengthen Prussia's coastal defense forces, then oriented against neighboring Denmark.
+A small vessel, armed with a battery of only three light guns, Comet served during the Second Schleswig War of 1864 and the Franco-Prussian War of 1870-1871, part of the conflicts that unified Germany.
 The ship was present at, but was only lightly engaged in the Battle of Jasmund during the Second Schleswig War.
 She served in a variety of roles during peacetime, including fishery protection and survey work.
 Comet went on one lengthy deployment abroad, with an assignment to the Mediterranean Sea from 1876 to 1879.
 She saw little active service after returning to Germany and was decommissioned and hulked in 1881.
 The vessel remained in the navy's inventory until at least 1891, being broken up sometime thereafter.

 Design

-The s came about as a result of a program to strengthen the Prussian Navy in the late 1850s in the aftermath of the dissolution of the Reichsflotte and in the midst of rising tensions with Denmark.
-In 1859, Prince Regent Wilhelm approved a construction program for some fifty-two gunboats to be built over the next fifteen years, of which eight became the Camäleon class.
+The came about as a result of a program to strengthen the Prussian Navy in the late 1850s in the aftermath of the dissolution of the Reichsflotte and in the midst of rising tensions with Denmark.
+In 1859, Prince Regent Wilhelm approved a construction program for some fifty-two steam gunboats to be built over the next fifteen years, of which eight became the Camäleon class.
 They were similar to the contemporaneous s, but were substantially larger vessels.
+These ships were intended to defend the Prussian coast in the event of another war with Denmark.

 Comet was 43.28 m long, with a beam of 6.96 m and a draft of 2.67 m.
 She displaced 422 t at full load.
 The ship's crew consisted of 4 officers and 67 enlisted men.
 She was powered by a single marine steam engine that drove one 3-bladed screw propeller, with steam provided by two coal-fired trunk boilers, which gave her a top speed of 9.1 kn at 250 PS.
 As built, she was equipped with a three-masted schooner rig.
 The ship was armed with a battery of one rifled 15 cm 24-pounder gun and two rifled 12 cm 12-pounder guns.